rishi23root/class_automations/project_automation/README.md

   -i --infofile INFOFILE  json data file info-file default (info.json).

-### This repo will very use full with the combination of other tools in the repo
+### This repo will very useful itself and with the combination of other tools in the repo 👌👌

 even i use this tool the most, for my project submission.